John Mason (governor)

-Captain John Mason (1586–1635) was a sailor and colonist who was instrumental to the establishment of various settlements in colonial America.
-Born in 1586 at King's Lynn, Norfolk, and educated at Peterhouse, Cambridge.
-In 1610, he was appointed by James I to help reclaim the Hebrides.
+Captain John Mason (1586–1635) was an English sailor and colonist who was instrumental to the establishment of various settlements in colonial America and is considered to be the 'Founder of New Hampshire'.

+Mason was born in 1586 at King's Lynn, Norfolk, and educated at Peterhouse, Cambridge.

+Early career

+In 1610, he was appointed by James I to help reclaim the Hebrides for English-speaking rule, from Gaelic-speaking clan chiefs.
+He served as Captain of the expedition consisting of two ships of war and two pinnaces.
 As a reward, he was granted exclusive fishing rights in the North Sea.
 This was ignored by the Dutch and he was treated as a pirate by the Scots.
 In 1615, he was arrested, but soon released after the seizure of his ship.

+Newfoundland

-He was appointed the second Proprietary Governor of Newfoundland's Cuper's Cove colony in 1615, succeeding John Guy.
+He was appointed the second Proprietary Governor of Newfoundland's Cuper's Cove colony in 1615, succeeding John Guy of Bristol, who had resigned.
 Mason arrived on the island in 1616 and explored much of the territory.
 He compiled a map of the island and wrote and published a short tract (or "Discourse") of his findings.

 Mason drew up a map of the island of Newfoundland.
 Published in William Vaughan's Cambrensium Caroleia in 1625, the map included previously established placenames as well as new ones such as Bristol's Hope and Butter Pots, near Renews.
 His tract entitled A Briefe Discourse of the New-Found-Land with the situation, temperature, and commodities thereof, inciting our nation to go forward in the hopefull plantation begunne, was published in 1620 by Mason while in England.

 In 1620 King James I's Privy Council issued Mason a commission and provided him with a ship to suppress piracy in Newfoundland.
 Mason ceased to be Cuper's Cove governor in 1621 and apparently he was not replaced, although the settlement continued to be occupied throughout the seventeenth century.

+Nova Scotia

+Upon returning to England in 1621, Mason consulted with Sir William Alexander about the possibility of establishing settlements on Nova Scotia.

+Alexander obtained a charter for Nova Scotia in September 1621.